 - Buy online pick up in store – linked to Bing for customers to go to the nearest store to pick the items they bought online

-- Get comprehensive insights from connected apps: The MS Dynamics 365 suite has a number of apps and services linked to it.
-You can access important insights about your customers, store assets and inventory, pricing, sales analysis, and marketing campaign analysis, among other details.
+- Get comprehensive insights and boost sales with connected apps and Microsoft AI: The MS Dynamics 365 suite has a number of apps, services, and AI-based capabilities that you can access once you enter the Microsoft ecosystem.
+Get important insights about your customers and customer service, store assets and inventory, pricing and finance, sales analysis, marketing campaign analysis, fraud protection, and Dynamics 365 Connected Store among other details.
 These are extra helpful if you have both brick-and-mortar and online stores.

-- Improve customer experience: With the Dynamics 365 CRM software, you can be on top of customer behaviour, relationship management, new customer acquisition, retention of existing customers, and loyalty programmes.
+- Improve customer experience: The link with Dynamics 365 CRM allows you to be on top of customer behaviour, relationship management, new customer acquisition, retention of existing customers, and loyalty programmes.
 This means that you can provide customers with the right kind of support, drive engagement from them, adjust your marketing plans, improve your leads and sales, and deal effectively with issues such as cart abandonment and one-time purchases.

 - Quickly access your data: Since 365 Commerce (and the entire Dynamics suite) is a cloud-based application, it is centralised, and you can access any data or insight you need with a single login.